 Calendar year basis.
 The entries on Form W-2 must be based on wages paid during the calendar year.
 Use Form W-2 for the correct tax year.
-For example, if the employee worked from December 22, 2014, through January 9, 2015, and the wages for that period were paid on January 10, 2015, include those wages on the 2015 Form W-2.
+For example, if the employee worked from December 21, 2016, through January 8, 2017, and the wages for that period were paid on January 10, 2017, include those wages on the 2017 Form W-2.

 Multiple forms.
 If necessary, you can issue more than one Form W-2 to an employee.
 For example, you may need to report more than four coded items in box 12 or you may want to report other compensation on a second form.
 If you issue a second Form W-2, complete boxes a, b, c, d, e, and f with the same information as on the first Form W-2.
 Show any items that were not included on the first Form W-2 in the appropriate boxes.
-Also, see the TIP for Copy A in How to get forms and publications.